-Filed by the Registrant [X] Filed by a party other than the Registrant [] Check the appropriate box: [X] Preliminary Proxy Statement [] Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) [] Definitive Proxy Statement [] Definitive Additional Materials [] Soliciting Material Pursuant to Section 240.14a-11(c) or Section 240.14a-12 FARMER BROS.
+Filed by a Check the [X] Preli [] Confi by Ru [] Defir [] Defir [] Solic the Registrant [X] a party other than the Registrant [] appropriate box: minary Proxy Statement dential, for Use of the Commission Only (as permitted alle 14a-6(e)(2)) aitive Proxy Statement aitive Additional Materials aiting Material Pursuant to Section 240.14a-11(c) or Section approximately.4a-12 240.1 FARMER BROS.
 CO.
-(Name of Registrant as Specified In Its Charter) (Name of Person(s) Filing Proxy Statement, if other than the Registrant) Payment of Filing Fee (Check the appropriate box): [X] No fee required [] Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11 (1) Title of each class of securities to which transaction applies: (2) Aggregate number of securities to which transaction applies: (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): (4) Proposed maximum aggregate value of transaction: (5) Total fee paid: [] Fee paid previously with preliminary materials. [] Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
-Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing.
+(Name of Registrant as Specified In Its Charter) (Name of Person(s) Filing Proxy Statement, if other than the Registrant) Filing Fee (Check the appropriate box): computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11 (1) T ritle of each class of securities to which transaction applies: (2) Aggregate number of securities to which transaction applies: Per unit price or other underlying value of transaction computed to Exchange Act Rule 0-11 (set forth the amount on which the filing ated and state how it was determined): (4) F Proposed maximum aggregate value of transaction: (5) Total fee paid: [] Fee pa aid previously with preliminary materials.
+Rule 6 box if any part of the fee is offset as provided by Exchange Act 0-11(a)(2) and identify the filing for which the offsetting fee was previously.
+Identify the previous filing by registration statement or, or the Form or Schedule and the date of its filing.
 (1) Amount Previously Paid: (2) Form, Schedule or Registration Statement No.: (3) Filing Party: (4) Date Filed: